vlzware/stide/README.md

 - as input you can use for example jpg, png or bmp image (like the included cat.png);
 - output can be only png or bmp (as of now).

+SECURITY NOTE:
+- Only use unique pictures (i.e. made by you) and use each picture just once with the same password - this adds a lot to the overall security

 ...

 Please note: the used png compression is not optimal (I am working on it) and this can lead to somewhat bigger output